Room: 2024

 I am generally interested in conducting research, teaching, and public outreach related to tropical marine ecology and anthropogenic disturbance.
 Specifically, my dissertation research explores the effects of nutrient enrichment on Caribbean reef sponges.

-My interests include population dynamics, distributions and evolution of (mostly marine and aquatic) organisms, along with development of new quantitative modeling approaches.
+My interests include population dynamics and evolution and plasticity in life-history and metabolic trait distributions (mostly in marine and aquatic organisms), along with development of new quantitative modeling approaches.
 A current focus of research is eco-evolutionary impacts of harvest on populations.
+I am also a Masters in STEM Teaching candidate at FSU.
+Pronouns: he/him.